cakephp/docs/en/appendices/4-2-migration-guide.rst

   replacement for the ``CsrfProtectionMiddleware``.
 - The ``hal+json``, ``hal+xml``, and ``jsonld`` types were added to ``Response`` making them usable with ``withType()``.
+- ``Client::createFromUrl()`` was added.
+This method can be used to create HTTP clients scoped to specific domains including a base path.

 ORM
 ---